- favorite sports in your region or country

 - Obtain insights and track trends - A CRM solution such as Microsoft Dynamics CRM provides customizable dashboards that enable you to discover hidden insights in your business data.
-A Dynamics CRM expert can help you customize your dashboard according to your needs including checking the number of sales, tracking the success of marketing campaigns and viewing tactics required for planning additional strategies.
+Microsoft dynamics consulting services or expert can help you customize your dashboard according to your needs including checking the number of sales, tracking the success of marketing campaigns and viewing tactics required for planning additional strategies.
 You can also track which product is driving more sales, and determine sales trends quickly.

 - Rapid sales follow-up – Tracking your customer’s purchase journey precisely is a key to the success of a sale.
 Using CRM system can help you track your customer’s interaction with your website, mobile app, marketing channels so that you can nurture that lead and close the deal at the right time.

 - Is your business creating orders based on the information received?